ToniWonKanobi/theoveranalyzed.net/posts/2016/8/26/vesper-2013-2016-ill-miss-you.md

 I can appreciate that advice: I wasn't inspired to learn front-end development until I *had* to.
 I needed to solve a problem that Squarespace couldn't help me with.
 So I learned a lot of stuff and solved said problem over the the next few months.

 But before the lack of a decent notes app, I haven't had any problems with iOS apps.
-For a while note, I've been pretty set with my so-called "hand-crafted, indie" iOS apps.
+For a while now, I've been pretty set with my so-called *hand-crafted, indie* iOS apps.
 Occasionally, something new [pops up][15], and I might check it out for a while.
 But I always come back to my [favorites][16].
 Indeed, there are [several][17] [apps][18] [on][19] my Home Screen that I [use][20] [*so*][21] [much][22] that it's almost as if using those apps is the same thing as using an iPhone in general.

 Vesper's shuttering might just be the impetus I've needed.

 I've got a few good ideas for a notes app, and I think there just *might* be a [small] market still out there for a well-designed notes app.

 And I can learn from the failures of others.
-Over the past few years, those who've been paying attention know the writing on the wall: "paid up-front" apps are fading away, and "free, with in-app purchase" apps are the only way to be successful in the App Store.
+Over the past few years, those who've been paying attention know the writing on the wall: "paid up-front" apps are fading away, and the "free, with in-app purchase" route is the only practical way to be successful in the App Store.

 While Swift is still fresh and new, every subsequent major version is better than its predecessor.
 CloudKit is more robust that ever, and could possibly obfuscate my lack of server-side, back-end knowledge.
-Kids are developing on iPads.
+Heck, children are learning development on iPads---I have no excuse!

 It's never been easier to build an iOS app.

-I guess it's time to open Xcode and watch some videos?
+I guess it's time to open Xcode and watch some YouTube videos?

-See you in a while.

 [^1]: They eventually [added sync][a].
 [^2]: In their defense: when Vesper launched, iOS 8 hadn't been unveiled, and there were no Size Classes.
 Before that point, the iPad app was very much *distinct* from the iPhone code.